Searching for Components

 the number of times the asset was downloaded in the last thirty days

-the date and time when the asset was last downloaded (or updated).
+the date when the asset was last downloaded (or updated).
 It will be updated when the asset is first downloaded and then on subseqent 200 and 304 responses.
 By default, this is prevented from updating too often for performance reasons and will only update once in any given 12 hour period.
 It is possible to override this setting by adding a Storage Settings capability (shown below) and configuring the 'Last Downloaded' Update Interval value.

 value of true means the asset can be found in the repository manager storage while false indicates that the metadata about the asset is available, though the asset itself has not been downloaded